RaimundasR/grafana-playground/README.md

 - **Prometheus Configuration**: Located in `prometheus/`, the `prometheus.yml` defines scraping jobs and targets for Prometheus.

 - **Promtail Configuration**: The `promtail/config.yml` file configures log scraping settings for the Promtail client that forwards logs to Loki.

+- **README.md**: Main project documentation providing an overview, setup instructions, and other necessary details about the project.

+- **tets**: Presumably a placeholder or test directory.

 ## Deployment & Setup